mkmat/ETH-Computational-Thinking-Labs/README.md

  Install vscode (Visual Studio Code) from https://code.visualstudio.com/download.
 Choose 'add to path' during installation.
 Start vscode,
  1. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
 Search for python, press return.
 Choose python from Microsoft, install.
- 2. Choose File, New File, Select File type python (if it exists) or choose text file (and afterwards follow: Select a Language, select python).
+ 2. Choose File, New File, Select File type python (if it exists) or choose text file (and afterwards follow: Select a Language, select python.
+If python is not in the list, press crtl-shift-p and search for python: interpreter, and select from the list).
 Choose a file location and name.
  3. Press Run (press the triangle) or Run+Debug or enter a python command in the TERMINAL.
 The output is shown in the TERMINAL and/or OUTPUT.

 ## 8. Collaboration tool: Live share scripts in vscode<a name="liveshare"></a>